 However, the recent case of lawyer Steven A. Schwartz serves as a cautionary tale about the risks of over-reliance on AI in legal practice.
 Schwartz used ChatGPT, an AI language model, to create a legal brief that included citations to non-existent cases.
 This incident underscores a critical limitation of current AI systems: their propensity for “hallucinations” or generating false information that appears plausible.

 Schwartz’s explanation that he “did not comprehend that ChatGPT could fabricate cases” highlights a broader issue: the gap between the capabilities of AI and users’ understanding of these tools.
-It reveals a pressing need for legal professionals to receive comprehensive training not just in how to use AI tools, but in understanding their limitations and potential pitfalls.
+It reveals a pressing need for legal service providers to receive comprehensive training not just in how to use AI tools, but in understanding their limitations and potential pitfalls.

 The Human Factor: AI’s Immunity to Human Biases